Core Concepts

 • Artifacts = Evidence files attached to a version (SBOMs, documents)

-The CRA Evidence Data Model
+The CRA Evidence data model

-Understanding how CRA Evidence organizes information:
+Understanding how CRA Evidence organises information:

 Organisation (your company)